RailsBridge-CapeTown/rails-bridge-capetown.github.com/_posts/2014-02-02-railsbridge-january-2014-review.md

 ![Bar chart of the development-related computer tools results](/images/2014-01/dev.png)

 For Ruby and Ruby on Rails, about 80% said they felt **familiar** with Ruby on Rails after the workshop.
 That's great!
-About 10% said they there were still **unfamiliar** with it, and about 10% said they were **very familia**r with it.
+About 10% said they there were still **unfamiliar** with it, and about 10% said they were **very familiar** with it.

 ![Bar chart of the Ruby and Ruby on Rails results](/images/2014-01/ruby-ror.png)